Why can’t I sell my house?

 If you’re still struggling to sell, or are running out of time to find a buyer, it might be worth considering other ways to sell your house.
 Part exchange schemes, professional home buying companies and property auctions are all considered quicker alternatives to selling on the open market.

-Part exchange is a service offered on some new build houses that allows you to effectively ‘trade-in’ your current home for a new build property.
+Property part exchange is a service offered on some new build houses that allows you to effectively ‘trade-in’ your current home for a new build property.
 It can make the process of buying a property quicker and easier, but is only available on selected plots.
 There are usually strict guidelines about your new home having to be worth considerably more than the property you are selling too.

-Professional home buying company
+Professional cash home buying company

-A genuine professional home buyer will have the ability to purchase your property in a very short period of time and will be able to offer a guaranteed sale – something that simply isn’t possible on the open market.
+A genuine professional cash home buyer will have the ability to purchase your property in a very short period of time and will be able to offer a guaranteed sale – something that simply isn’t possible on the open market.

 Any genuine professional home buying company will pay less than market value, so it won’t be the right option for every homeowner, but if you’re looking for speed and certainty, it’s worth considering.
+If you’d like to know how much a cash home buyer like Quick Move Now would offer to buy your house direct, call our friendly team today on 0800 068 3366 or fill out our online form to get a free, no obligation offer.

 Selling at auction